When Do I Need to Obtain a Right-of-Way Permit?

 - The contractor must have a current City of SeaTac Business License.

-The application, traffic control plan (website with updated manual) and engineering drawings are reviewed for completeness and compliance with city ordinances, road standards, surface water management standards, WSDOT/APWA Standard Plans and Specifications and the Manual on Uniform Traffic Control Devices (MUTCD).
+The application, traffic control plan (see website with updated manual) and engineering drawings are reviewed for completeness and compliance with city ordinances, road standards, surface water management standards, WSDOT/APWA Standard Plans and Specifications and the Manual on Uniform Traffic Control Devices (MUTCD).

 What Happens Next?